Aetherinox/proteus-app-manager/libraries/swizzin/README.md

 <br />

 # What Is This Folder?
 This folder contains a modified `setup.sh` Swizzin installation file.
-This is for users who wish to install Swizzin separate from using the Zorin App Manager.
+This is for users who wish to install Swizzin separate from using the Proteus App Manager.

 To execute the install script
 ```bash